 - Contact a full-time UBC Psychology faculty member (sessional instructors are not eligible to supervise a Directed Study) and ask whether they will supervise your project.

-- Pick up the Directed Study form from the Psychology Department office and complete the required information including a brief summary of the project.
+- Email firstname.lastname@example.org with your student number to request the Directed Studies form.
+Review and complete the required information including a brief summary of the project.

 Student Directed Seminars